 - Cold foods should be kept below 41° in an ice chest.
 You can use ice, dry ice or cold packs to keep temperatures low.

 - Store foods to be chilled in shallow containers.
-They provide more surface area for foods to stay cold.
+They provide more surface area for foods to cool more rapidly.

 - Foods should be cooked in plenty of time to thoroughly chill in the refrigerator.
 Pack food from the refrigerator immediately into the cooler.